 Loss of Control

 During cancer treatment, children and families are very active in their efforts to treat a child's disease.
 Oral medications, injections and infusions, surgeries, and endless other appointments take over everyone's daily routine.
 These treatments are exhausting and painful.
-They also represent what many people see as the "fight" against cancer - one of the few things that families have power over.
-While no one can control how a child responds to treatment, choosing to take each medication and attend each appointment is an act of working against the cancer's growth.
+They also represent the "fight" against cancer - one of the few things that families have power over.
+While no one can control how a child responds to treatment, they can control the choice to take each medication and attend each appointment.
 Once treatment is over, that fight is no longer active.
-Although there are steps families can take to promote health and well-being, there is no known way to prevent relapse.
-The transition from working around the clock to "watching and waiting" can bring on anxiety for families at the end of cancer treatment.
+Although there are steps families can take to be healthy, there is no known way to prevent relapse.
+The transition from working around the clock to "watching and waiting" can be very stressful.

 Fear of Recurrence

-Children are generally not considered to be "cured" of their cancer until at least five years after treatment is over.
-This is because many of the cancers children get most often have a high rate of recurrence, or relapse.
-Cancer is most likely to relapse during the first months and years after treatment ends, but it is always a possibility.
-Just like the first symptoms of childhood cancer, the signs of a relapse are often similar to those of typical childhood illnesses.
+Children are usually not considered "cured" until at least five years after treatment is over.
+This is because many of the cancers children get have a high rate of recurrence, or relapse.
+Cancer is most likely to relapse sooner after treatment ends, but it is always a possibility.
+The signs of relapse can be hard to detect.
 When fear of cancer recurrence is very intense, every ache and bruise can seem like a sign that the cancer is back.

 Survivor Guilt

-The term "survivor guilt" refers to feelings of shame or unworthiness about being spared from suffering, or death, that another person had to experience.
+The term "survivor guilt" refers to feelings of shame or unworthiness about escaping a bad situation that someone else experienced.
 Nearly 2,000 children lose their lives to cancer each year in the United States alone.
-In many ways, it is a matter of luck whether a given child will survive or succumb to their disease, or the side effects of cancer treatment.
-This situation can lead to survivor guilt and questioning why one child survived when another child did not.
+In many ways, it is a matter of luck whether a given child will survive or not.
+This situation can lead to a lot of confusion, as well as survivor guilt.

 Survivor guilt can impact any member of the family.
-Diagnosed children may feel guilt when they see other children suffering or if they personally know a child who dies from cancer.
-Parents and siblings may also struggle with survivor guilt throughout the treatment journey.
+Diagnosed children may feel guilt when they see other children suffering or if a friend dies from cancer.
+Parents and siblings may also struggle with survivor guilt.
 It is very difficult to watch a loved one suffer from cancer treatment.
-Many family members find themselves wondering why the child with cancer had to feel so much pain, or wish that they had been the one to become sick instead.
+Many family members find themselves wondering why the child with cancer had to feel so much pain, or they wish that it was them instead.

 Changed Identity